prototypepgh/prototype-cli-workshop/readme.md

 ## Before the workshop

-Please [get an account on PythonAnywhere](https://github.com/prototypepgh/prototype-cli-workshop/blob/master/get_account.md).
+Please get an account on [PythonAnywherel](https://pythonanywhere.com) ([here are directions, in case that's helpful](https://github.com/prototypepgh/prototype-cli-workshop/blob/master/get_python_anywhere.pdf)).
 It's free.
-It takes a few minutes and would be good to do ahead of time.
+It only takes a minute, but it would be good to do ahead of time.

 ## During the workshop